phoebetwong/phoebetwong.github.io/resume.md

 <br>

 *Consultant, Development Economics & Chief Economist, Macroeconomics & Growth Unit*
-- Analyzed Peru census data using various microeconometric models with STATA for a paper on the socioeconomic impacts of mining activity in Peru, published in a peer-reviewed journal.<br>
+- Analyzed Peru census data using various microeconometric models with Stata for a paper on the socioeconomic impacts of mining activity in Peru, published in a peer-reviewed journal.<br>

 *Consultant, Latin America & the Caribbean, Financial Management Unit*
 - Conducted regional study on public financial management reforms and the quality of public service provision in the Latin America & Caribbean region.